RhoGAM Ultra-Filtered Plus Side Effects

 Applies to rho (d) immune globulin: injectable, powder for solution, solution

-As well as its needed effects, rho (d) immune globulin (the active ingredient contained in RhoGAM Ultra-Filtered Plus) may cause unwanted side effects that require medical attention.
+Along with its needed effects, rho (d) immune globulin (the active ingredient contained in RhoGAM Ultra-Filtered Plus) may cause some unwanted effects.
+Although not all of these side effects may occur, if they do occur they may need medical attention.

 - Bloody urine